Provence Hairstreak (Tomares ballus)

 220 |

-| 24097 | M | a rather aged male, hence the bluish tinge to the unh. | 185 |
+24097 | M | a rather aged male, hence the bluish tinge to the unh. | 185 |

-| 24113 | M | possibly the same individual as 24113. | 185 |
+45903 | M | the same comment as for 45900. | 220 |

-| 14526 | M |
+14526 | F |

-probably a male, based on its pose and its behaviour at the time.
+could possibly be considered a male, based on its pose and its behaviour at the time.
+On studying the magnified image, the end of the foreleg appears to be articulated and identical to the mid-leg and hind-leg and not hooked, which confirms that this is a female.
 It appears to be quite fresh, judging from the yellowness of the unh. |

 220 |

-| 19553 | F |
+19553 | F |

 possibly a female, largely based on its behaviour at the time, and possibly also the rounded shape of the hindwing at the anal angle.
-The forewing apex is not pointed as I would expect from a female (see 14499), though. |
+The forewing apex is not pointed as I would expect for a female (see 14499), though.
+On studying the magnified image, the end of the foreleg appears to be articulated and identical to the mid-leg and hind-leg and not hooked, which confirms that this is a female. |

 140 |

-| 14499 | F |
+14499 | F |

-clearly a female, as it is ovipositing.
+clearly a female, as it is egg-laying.
 The forewing appears quite pointed and the forewing costa slightly convex at the apex, so maybe this feature is a semi-reliable clue to the sex.
 I am puzzled as the plant it is laying on; Lafranchis gives several larval hostplants (of genus Anthyllis, Medicago, Hippocrepis, Onobrychis, Dorycnium, Lotus), all of which are low-lying, but the plant in 14499 and 14500 does not appear to be any of those listed and does not appear to be low-lying.
 I have not yet been able to identify this plant, so any help here would be welcome. |

 140 |

-| 14500 | OVUM |
+14500 | ovum |

 an ovum, not necessarily the one laid by 14499. |